 Pharmacy Reinstatement Appeals Committee

 The Pharmacy Reinstatement Appeals Committee shall be a standing committee of the Pharmacy program.
 The Committee shall be comprised of six members and four alternate members, all of whom must have at least three years of Creighton pharmacy faculty experience.
 The Senior Associate Dean or designee appointed by the Dean will chair the Committee as a non-voting member.
 Committee members shall be recommended for service by both Department Chairs and appointed by the Dean in a staggered fashion.
 Each department shall be represented by three Committee members.
 Two alternate Committee members from each Department shall also be appointed.
 Two consecutive terms are permitted for Committee members.
 The four-year terms of all appointments shall be staggered, with new or returning members being appointed every two years.
 To honor the mandate of staggered appointments, the initial appointment of two members and one alternate from each department shall be four years in length while the appointment of one member and one alternate from each department shall be two years in length.
 The Senior Associate Dean or designee appointed by the Dean will chair the Committee as a non-voting member.
 Six members shall constitute a quorum.
 Votes on all motions shall be by secret paper ballot.
-Any member of the Committee who serves as an academic advisor for an appealing student must recuse himself/herself from all Committee deliberations on that cycle of appeals.
+Any member of the Committee who serves as an academic advisor for an appealing student must recuse himself/herself from deliberations on their advisee.

 Responsibilities of the Dismissed Student